Harvest Moon DS: Sunshine Islands

 Harvest Moon DS: Sunshine Islands (Note: Known in Japan as Farm Story: Shining Sun and Friends Japanese: 牧場物語 キラキラ太陽となかまたち, Hepburn: Bokujō Monogatari: Kira Kira Taiyō to Nakama Tachi) is a 2008 farm life simulation game developed by Marvelous for the Nintendo DS.
 The seventeenth installment of the Story of Seasons series, and the fourth for the DS, the game closely resembles Harvest Moon DS: Island of Happiness; a section of the island from Harvest Moon: Island of Happiness is one of multiple islands in this game.
 The player can choose to be a boy (Mark) or a girl (Chelsea).

 Plot

 Many years before the events of the game, a powerful earthquake struck the Sunshine Islands, causing them to sink into the ocean.
-After the player moves to the island, they are tasked the harvest sprites and harvest goddess to find the magical Sun Stones and restore the Sunshine Islands to their former glory.
+After the player moves to the island, they are tasked by the harvest sprites and harvest goddess to find the magical Sun Stones and restore the Sunshine Islands to their former glory.
 Once that is done, a celebration is held for the player for saving the islands.